orlandocloss/BERT-multiclass-classifier-finetuning/README.md

 Scripts for training and inference.

 Finetune BERT for target labels.
-My dataset consists of neighbourhood problems and enquiries and potential solutions to these.
+My dataset consists of neighbourhood problems and potential solutions to these.